BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

 For each Pokémon on your team, you need to configure its [ability](#ability), [moves](#move), [stats](#stats), and [held item](#held-item).

-1. Select a Pokémon from your team list on the left side of the screen.
+1. Select a Pokémon from your team list on the left side of the screen (See Figure 11).

 <p align="center">
   <img src="/Picture13.png" alt="Figure 11: Select a Pokémon from your team list">